fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         3. Click the "Add" button for the item you want to add.
         4. Selected product is added to the Menu.
     - Expected Result:
-        - The product/item is added to the menu sucessfully.
+        - The product/item is added to the menu successfully.

 ### Remove the product/item from the Menu (completed)
 - Scenario 1: Successfully remove the product/item from the Menu